SamTremblay18/Hockey-Shot-Classification/README.md

-# Hockey Shot Classification
+# Introduction

 Google Collab Pro+ was used for this project.

-To run this code, you will need to gain access to the Google drive containing all the data and the following notebooks.

 In order to properly understand this project, open the following notebooks to follow along with the content of this ReadMe.